-At long last, Lost Highway Brewing Company is finally open.
-Can you even believe it?
-The sign for this brewery on Colfax has been up forever, and after no activity for such a long time we’d basically written them off.
-Then they surprised us by finally opening their doors this past September in the space they’ve long-held vacant, next door to the Cheeky Monk Belgian Beer Cafe on Colfax.
-The location makes sense given that the owners of the Cheeky Monk also own Lost Highway Brewing.
-Lost Highway will focus on making some traditional Belgian-style ales, but they will not exclusively brew Belgians, other styles will be mixed in.
-Plus the ambiance here feels a lot more Colorado-y than the Belgian-inspired Cheeky Monk.
+At long last, Lost Highway Brewing Company in Denver is open.
+Located on Colfax next door to the Cheeky Monk, Lost Highway will focus on making some traditional Belgian-style ales, but not exclusively, as they mix in other styles of craft beer.
 We popped in Lost Highway in early November to try their beers and decide for ourselves if this new Denver brewery was worth the wait.

 Finally, if you’ll happen to be in Capital Hill area this Friday, December 5th, you can join Lost Highway Brewing for the party celebrating the release of their winter warmer, Liquid Pajamas Winter Ale.
 They are throwing a Pajama Party to kick off the release, so don your best PJs and join Lost Highway for games, food, and some of their new winter beer.
 The fun starts at 8:00 PM.

 Visiting Lost Highway Brewing Company